Molybdenum: Occurrence and production

 Molybdenum is the 54th most abundant element in the Earth's crust with an average of 1.5 parts per million and the 25th most abundant element in the oceans, with an average of 10 parts per billion; it is the 42nd most abundant element in the Universe.
 The Soviet Luna 24 mission discovered a molybdenum-bearing grain (1 × 0.6 μm) in a pyroxene fragment taken from Mare Crisium on the Moon.
 The comparative rarity of molybdenum in the Earth's crust is offset by its concentration in a number of water-insoluble ores, often combined with sulfur in the same way as copper, with which it is often found.
 Though molybdenum is found in such minerals as wulfenite (PbMoO_{4}) and powellite (CaMoO_{4}), the main commercial source is molybdenite (MoS_{2}).
 Molybdenum is mined as a principal ore and is also recovered as a byproduct of copper and tungsten mining.

 The world's production of molybdenum was 250,000 tonnes in 2011, the largest producers being China (94,000 t), the United States (64,000 t), Chile (38,000 t), Peru (18,000 t) and Mexico (12,000 t).
-The total reserves are estimated at 10 million tonnes, and are mostly concentrated in China (4.3 Mt), the US (2.7 Mt) and Chile (1.2 Mt).
-By continent, 93% of world molybdenum production is about evenly shared between North America, South America (mainly in Chile), and China.
+The total reserves are estimated at 10 million tonnes, and are primarily concentrated in China (4.3 Mt), the US (2.7 Mt) and Chile (1.2 Mt).
+By continent, 93% of the world's molybdenum production is distributed approximately evenly among North America, South America (mainly Chile), and China.
 Europe and the rest of Asia (mostly Armenia, Russia, Iran and Mongolia) produce the remainder.